What is the Bank of England’s base rate?

 Here at Tembo we can help you find the best rate for you from thousands of mortgage products, including whether it’s worth staying with your current lender.
 Get started today by creating a free Tembo plan.

-How high will the base rate go?
+How low will the base rate go?

 When is the next Bank of England base rate meeting?

-The Bank of England’s next base rate meeting will be held on Thursday 19th September 2024.
+The Bank of England’s next base rate meeting will be held on Thursday 19th June 2025.
 They usually meet every six weeks, but during times of crisis they tend to meet more often.

 How often does the Bank of England base rate change?